tliron/ronin/README.md

 * _Why require Ninja, a binary, instead of building everything in 100% Python?_ Because it's silly to reinvent wheels, especially when the wheels are so good.
 Ninja is a one-trick pony that does its job extremely well.
 But it's just too low-level for most users, hence the need for a frontend.
-* _Why not Python 3?_ Many, many deployed systems are still locked in Python 2 for various reasons.
-  We want to be able to build on them.
 * _Why Ninja?
 It's already yesterday's news!
 There are even faster builders._ Eh, if you ignore the initial configuration phase, and are properly multithreading your build (`-j` flag in Make), then the time you wait for the build to finish ends up depending on your compiler, not the build